-- If minor stains have appeared on the fence, you can get rid of them with soap.
+- If minor stains appear on the fence, you can get rid of them with soap.
 Make a solution of soap and water.
-With this solution and a rag, clean off the stains.
+Dip a rag in this solution, wring it, and then use it to clean off the stains.

 - For major stains, you require a stronger solution.
 There are specific products available in the market.
 Alternatively, you can make a solution of water and bleach in a 10:1 ratio and use it to clean the stains.